 Data Model

-TPC-H data represents a data warehouse for an auto parts supplier, recording orders, items that make up the orders (lineitem), suppliers, customers, parts sold (part), regions, countries, and parts suppliers (partsupp).
+The TPC-H dataset represents a data warehouse for an auto parts supplier, containing records for orders, line items, suppliers, customers, parts, regions, nations, and part suppliers (partsupp).

-Singdata Lakehouse has built-in shared TPC-H data, which each user can directly use by adding the data context, for example:
+Singdata Lakehouse includes built-in shared TPC-H data that any user can query directly by specifying the data context, for example:

 SELECT * FROM